A few years ago, I felt lost.

 Do great work.
 Give as much as you can to your passion.

 Above all, listen to yourself first.
 The whole world comes second.

 When you keep working hard, good things happen.

 Soon, you might even reach the place where you once wanted to be.
 You’ll have the happiness you once craved for.
 You’ll become what you once wanted to become.
 You’ll be powerful.

 That’s when you gain some responsibilities and need to be prepared to help others.

 You’ll find vulnerable and weak people going through struggles, like what you had gone through.

 It’s okay to feel lost

 Having a passion is a good thing, but not knowing what’s yours isn’t that bad.
 As long as you’re trying and thinking, great.

-And here’s final tip – search for your answers within you.
+Don’t stop.
+You’ll soon have your answers.
+Keep seeking them.
+And here’s a final tip – search for your answers within you.
 That’s where you’ll find them.